Website 12 Tribes Coulee Dam Casino

 FSLA Classification: Non-Exempt

-Closing Date: OPEN UNTIL FILLED weekly reviews
+Closing Date: OPEN UNTIL FILLED

 The Cook II is responsible for culinary preparation for the guests, catered events, banquets and special functions.
 Taste and presentation standards are expected be exceptional and directly affect a positive guest experience.
 Preparation and familiarity of the menu ingredients and recipe is a must and the candidate will typically be a learning position that is open to coaching and advice from the level III Cooks.
 They will also be responsible for mentorship of level I Cooks.
 Primary areas of responsibilities include maintaining line flows at the direction of the Sous Chef/Cook III and adherence to all safety and sanitation requirements.